 Most recently Molly played the lead role of Cathy in the West End production of The Last Five Years in an actor-musician production that centered around a grand piano.
 She has also performed at LA Opera, Chicago Opera House, English National Opera and the BBC Proms alongside performers such as Renee Fleming, Bryn Terfl and Emma Thompson.

-Mikaela has performed in venues including St John’s Smith Square, Conway Hall, The V&A Museum, Birmingham Symphony Hall and The Place.
-She has had masterclasses with pianists including Steven Osbourne, Wayne Marshall, Nikolai Demidenko, and Maurizio Moretti.
+Mikaela has performed as a soloist, chamber musician and orchestral musician in venues including: St John’s Smith Square, Conway Hall, The V&A Museum, Amaryllis Fleming Concert Hall, the CBSO Centre, Birmingham Symphony Hall and The Place.

 Mikaela has over 12 years of teaching experience and takes students of any level, catering the lessons to suit each student’s interests and requirements.
 She is experienced in teaching the ABRSM syllabus, with a record of all students achieving a Merit and above.
 She is passionate about providing a strong foundation of knowledge, including sight-reading and improvising skills, so that her students will be able to enjoy music-making for the course of their lives.